padeir0/pao/docs/spec.md

 digit_ = digit | '_'.
 ```

-## Semantics <a name="semantics"></a>
+## Name Resolution

+Names are statically resolved top down, except in case of `letrec`s,
+which are resolved out-of-order.
+Both `let` and `letrec` define names in the enclosing scope.
+Only functions and modules may create new scopes.

+Modules are resolved before the main symbols are resolved.
+Imports work with `export`, `import` and `from ... import`,
+similar to python. `export`s are deferred to be evaluated
+at the end of the program.

 ## Special Forms and Modules

-Special forms and modules are not first class objects,
+Special forms are not first class objects,
 you can't pass them to functions or assign them to variables.
-Similarly, special forms cannot be shadowed by other
-variables.
 Some examples of special forms are:

 ```
 if cond function let